A Complete Guide to Bangkok

 Where to Stay in Bangkok

-Bangkok is massive.
-There are SO many neighbourhoods where you can stay.
+Bangkok is massive and there are SO many neighbourhoods where you can stay.
 You'll find accommodation at literally every price point - from the budget backpacker hostels to the luxurious five-star hotels.
 I wasn't kidding when I said Bangkok is the ultimate city destination in Southeast Asia!

-We checked into the Comfy Bed Hostel which was central, cheap, clean, quiet, comfortable and, while the rooms were tight, the beds were spacious and private.
+We were on a backpacking trip throughout Thailand so were staying in hostels throughout the country.
+In Bangkok, we checked into the Comfy Bed Hostel which was central, cheap, clean, quiet, comfortable and, while the rooms were narrow, the beds were spacious and had their own curtains and lights.
 Highly recommend!

 Best Things to Do in Bangkok